 Different types of cycling improvements continue to be made each year to connect more neighbourhoods and local destinations.
 Some of this work may include upgrading intersections, improving the road surface, or constructing cycle tracks.
 Cycle tracks are bike lanes separated from vehicle traffic and distinct from sidewalks.
 They can also sometimes be protected with concrete barriers along the bike lane.

-This work will help create more safe and attractive options for people to get around London.
+This work will help create safer and more attractive options for people to get around London.

 Cycling projects planned for construction this year: